Table of Contents

 1 Geodesic Domes History – Architecture

-Dome roof building structures are with us for centuries.
-Ancient Civilizations such as the Romans applied their masonry skills — and their Architectural knowledge of the arch — to create massive arched domes.
-Those concrete style domes needed equally large supporting walls to keep the entire structure from crashing to the ground.
-In short, huge old domes were heavy and bound to fail at some point and it took years to complete.
+Dome roof building structures have existed for centuries.
+Ancient Civilizations such as the Romans applied their masonry skills and Architectural knowledge of the arch to create massive arched domes.
+Those concrete-style domes needed equally large supporting walls to keep the entire structure from crashing to the ground.
+In short, huge old domes were heavy and bound to fail at some point, and they took years to complete.

 In 1926, the world’s first geodesic dome opened in Jena, Germany, as a planetarium funded by optics manufacturer Zeiss.
-The planetarium’s construction was the brainchild of Zeiss engineer Walter Bauersfeld.
+Zeiss engineer Walter Bauersfeld conceived the project and constructed the planetarium.

-In the 1950s in the United States, Buckminster Fuller was credited for popularized something as futuristic as geodesic domes.
-It was Fuller who titled these buildings with the term “geodesic,” even though he neglected to cite Bauersfeld.
-Prior designs in his patent application, Fuller was awarded a U.S. patent for his design in 1954, although Bauersfeld designed and built his dome 26 years earlier in Germany.
+In the 1950s, Buckminster Fuller was credited with popularising something futuristic like geodesic domes in the United States.
+Fuller titled these buildings “geodesic,” even though he neglected to cite Bauersfeld.
+Before designs in his patent application, Fuller was awarded a U.S. patent in 1954, although Bauersfeld designed and built his dome 26 years earlier in Germany.

-Fuller took his dome design inspiration from the world around him, he was intrigued at the structure uniformity of things like snowflakes, seed pods, flowers, and crystals and was determined that humans should mimic those simple, strong, and noticeably spherical arrangements [source: The Futurist Nov-Dec 1989 v23 n6 p14(5)].
+Fuller took his dome design inspiration from the world around him.
+He was intrigued by the structure uniformity of things like snowflakes, seed pods, flowers, and crystals and determined that humans should mimic those simple, strong, and noticeably spherical arrangements [source: The Futurist Nov-Dec 1989 v23 n6 p14(5)].

-The geodesic dome was appealing because it was extraordinary strength for its weight, and it is all over “triangulated” surface provided an inherently stable structure, and because a sphere encloses the greatest volume for the least surface area.
+The geodesic dome was appealing because it was extraordinary strength for its weight and “triangulated” surface, providing an inherently stable structure, and because a sphere encloses the greatest volume for the least surface area.
 He began construction on his first dome in 1948.
 That dome immediately failed due to the weak and thin Venetian-blind slats he used.
 Subsequent (and much more successful) models introduced strong, lightweight materials such as aluminium aircraft tubing.
-Fuller, helped spread and commercialize polyhedral constructions throughout the country, which he saw as an economical, efficient way to address the post-World War II housing shortage.
+Fuller helped spread and commercialize polyhedral constructions throughout the country, which he saw as an economical, efficient way to address the post-World War II housing shortage.

-His geodesic domes were successful in part thanks to a structural principle that Fuller coined – tensegrity.
-Fuller said, “For twenty-one years, before meeting Kenneth Snelson, I had been ransacking the Tensegrity concepts.
-I had used the multiple rimmed, parallel or concentric wire wheel phases of Tensegrity, since 1927.”
+His geodesic domes were partly successful thanks to a structural principle that Fuller coined – tensegrity.
+Fuller said, “Before meeting Kenneth Snelson, I had been ransacking the Tensegrity concepts for twenty-one years.
+I had used the multiple rimmed, parallel or concentric wire wheel phases of Tensegrity since 1927.”
 (Fuller, 1961)

-Tensegrity is a word made of two others – tensional and integrity — and refers to the relationship and equilibrium between tension (Stretching force) and compression (a force shortens or crushing something) in a structure.
-Unlike arches that need buttresses to prevent them from spreading due to outward forces, the modern dome makes use of tension to keep them from spreading.
+Tensegrity is a word made of two others—tensional and integrity—and refers to the relationship and equilibrium between tension (Stretching force) and compression (a force that shortens or crushes something) in a structure.
+Unlike arches that need buttresses to prevent them from spreading due to outward forces, the modern dome uses tension to keep it from spreading.

-The low quantity of materials required for geodesic domes, matched with their durability, good appearance, and ease of construction, means they have found their way into various structures and applications all over the world.
+The low quantity of materials required for geodesic domes, matched with their durability, good appearance, and ease of construction, has made them a popular choice for various structures and applications worldwide.

 Figure 1 -Amundsen-Scott South Pole Station in Antarctica